-The truly lucky to get see the white pelicans in their unusual feeding technique, Molnar said.
+The truly lucky to get see the white pelicans in their unusual feeding technique.
 White pelicans do not use the plunge-dive technique of their brown cousins.
 Instead, they work together, beating their wings to herd fish into a tight circle.
-Molnar said they have a symbiotic relationships with cormorants, who dive under this circle, both feeding and driving fish to the surface, where the pelicans can feast on them.
+They have a symbiotic relationships with cormorants, who dive under this circle, both feeding and driving fish to the surface, where the pelicans can feast on them.

 Wildlife photographer John Young (JRYoung1947 on Flickr.com) captured just such a feeding scene – a wild splashing ruckus involving white and brown pelicans plus cormorants – in Merritt Island on the central Atlantic coast.